Jony Ive: Personal life

 While he was attending secondary school at Walton High School in Stafford he met his future wife, British writer Heather Pegg in 1987.
 They have two sons.
 His family resides in the Pacific Heights neighbourhood of San Francisco, California.
 Their home was purchased for US$17 million in 2012.
 While at Apple, Ive commuted an hour and a half from San Francisco to Cupertino every day.
 He said in 2014 that if his work at Apple ever became substandard, he would "make things for [himself], for [his] friends at home instead".
 Ive also owns a house in the Cotswolds.

 According to the Sunday Times Rich List in 2019, Ive was worth an estimated £192 million.

 Ive is known to live a reserved, private home life and to shun publicity.

 In March 2025, he was a guest on Desert Island Discs.

 Automobiles

 Since his early years in England, Ive has expressed an interest in automobiles and automotive design.
 While in university he drove a Fiat 500.
 He frequently attends car shows and exhibitions such as the Goodwood Festival of Speed, where he serves as a jury member for competitions.

-It has been reported that Ive's preferred carmakers were all once-British: Aston Martin, Bentley, and Land Rover.
+It has been reported that Ive's preferred carmakers are British: Aston Martin, Bentley, and Land Rover.
 Ive has been linked to owning an Aston Martin DB4, Aston Martin DB9, Aston Martin Vanquish, Bentley Brooklands, Bentley Mulsanne, Land Rover Discovery 3, and a Rolls-Royce Silver Cloud.